-Alvin is a 3-person research submersible that takes scientists deep into the ocean.
-Since its launch in 1964, Alvin has taken more than 13,000 scientists, engineers and observers to visit the floor of the deep sea.
+What is Alvin and why do we use it?Alvin is a 3-person research submersible that takes scientists deep into the ocean.
+Since its launch in 1964, Alvin has taken more than 14,000 scientists, engineers and observers to visit the floor of the deep sea.
 Alvin can dive as deep as 4,500 m (almost 3 miles), giving it access to some 63% of the entire ocean floor.

 Alvin is the only deep-diving research submarine that can seat two science observers in addition to the pilot.
 Visiting the deep ocean in person means the scientists get to see details of the seafloor and its processes with their own eyes.
-They can also use Alvin’s equipment to sample rocks, sediment, fluids and sea life.
+They can also use Alvin’s equipment to sample rocks, sediment, fluids, and sea life.

 The sub is named after Allyn Vine, a WHOI engineer and geophysicist who helped pave the way for deep submergence research and technology.

-Alvin has made more than 4,300 dives over the last four decades.
-The submersible has made headlines for locating a misplaced hydrogen bomb in the Mediterranean Sea in 1966, discovering deep-sea hydrothermal vents in the late 1970s and exploring the sunken ocean liner Titanic in 1986.
+What have we learned using Alvin?Alvin has made more than 4,700 dives over the last five decades.
+The submersible has made headlines for locating a misplaced hydrogen bomb in the Mediterranean Sea in 1966, discovering deep-sea hydrothermal vents in the late 1970s, and exploring the sunken ocean liner Titanic in 1986.
 When not on high-profile assignments such as these, Alvin has been present during literally thousands of discoveries made by scientists on routine research expeditions to the seafloor.

 See what a deep-diving scientist sees on an Alvin dive with the Framegrabber web tool.

-Alvin moves around using six reversible thrusters: three that move the submersible backward and forward, two for up and down movement, and one for turning.
+How does it work?Alvin moves around using seven reversible thrusters: three that move the submersible backward and forward, two for up and down movement, and two for lateral movement/turning.
 The combination lets Alvin's skilled pilots fly the sub through the rugged topography of the seafloor, hover above it, or come to rest on the bottom.

-Diving to the sea bottom is done by manipulating the Alvin's ballast, rather than by using the thrusters.
+Diving to the sea bottom is done by manipulating Alvin's ballast, rather than by using the thrusters.
 The pilots start and stop diving by regulating the amount of water and air in the ballast tanks, and by jettisoning expendable steel weights (like sandbags in a hot-air balloon).

 » Alvin Interactive Guide

-Alvin is 7.1 m long, 3.7 m tall and 2.6 m wide (23.3 x 12.0 x 8.5 feet), and weighs 17 metric tons (35,200 lbs).
+What are Alvin's specifications?Alvin is 7 m long, 3.7 m tall and 2.6 m wide (23.1 x 12.1 x 8.4 feet), and weighs 20.4 metric tons (45,000 lbs).
 Full speed ahead is 3.4 km/hr (2 knots), but Alvin usually cruises at 0.8 km/hr (0.5 knot).
 Dives usually last less than 10 hours, but the sub carries enough oxygen to let a 3-person crew breathe for three days.
-Operating costs, including support from R/V Atlantis, are about $40,000 per day.
+Operating costs, including support from R/V Atlantis, are about $45,000 per day.

 » More specifications